AJMBrands/SoftwareThatMatters-NPM/README.md

 # SoftwareThatMatters

+This is part of the 2022 [TU Delft Research Project](https://github.com/TU-Delft-CSE/Research-Project)

 ## Instructions

 This document will help one reproduce the results mentioned in *Analyzing the Criticality of NPM Packages Through a Time-Dependent Dependency Graph*